 - Analytics reporting is next day (Google AdSense, for example, offers same day reporting)

 - Since they are growing faster than they can keep up with, their initial response time when applying is extremely slow.
 It can take 4-6 weeks to get enrolled and have your ads serving.

-- Must give a 30-day advance notice to leave the network without incurring in cancellartion fees
+- Must give a 30-day advance notice to leave the platform without incurring in cancellartion fees

 Find Out More About Monumetric Here.

-Once you’ve achieved entry into the world of cost-per-impression ad networks with Monumetric, you’ll start finding a lot of reviews from website owners stating that after about two years they traded up to Mediavine and they're now making even more money per impression.
+Once you’ve achieved entry into the world of cost-per-impression advertising platforms with Monumetric, you’ll start finding a lot of reviews from website owners stating that after about two years they traded up to Mediavine and they're now making even more money per impression.

 At these elevated traffic levels, two things happen: 1- you get an even more dedicated team working with you to constantly optimize your website to maximize ad revenue and 2- Mediavine can leverage their massive aggregated traffic to attract merchants with much deeper pockets.